Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Evaluation

 The models of the ARCH competition are associated with the $27$ requirements presented in Table~\ref{tab:requirements}.
 Table~\ref{tab:requirements} presents the STL specification and a short description for each requirement.
 Requirements are associated with a requirement identifier (RID) that starts with the identifier of the model.
-For example, the requirement with identifier AT54 refers to the AT model.
+For example, the requirement with the identifier AT54 refers to the AT model.
 The symbols ``$\LTLg$'' and ``$\LTLf$'' used in the STL specification represent the ``globally'' and ``eventually'' temporal operators.
 The ``globally'' temporal operator is discussed in Section~\ref{sec:applSimulink}.
 The ``eventually'' temporal operator is labeled with a subscript containing the time interval to consider when assessing the operator.
-For example, ``$\LTLf_{[0,10]}$'' indicates that the ``eventually'' temporal operator must be assessed over the time interval $[0,10]$s.
 The operator scopes a condition that shall eventually hold within the time interval.
 For example, ``$\LTLf_{[0,10]} x<5$'' indicates that the value of $x$ shall be lower than $5$ at some point within the interval $[0,10]$s.
 The requirements of our benchmark have a different structure and use various temporal operators.
+Out of \numrequirements requirements, only two requirements (CC1, F16) are invariants: assertions that must hold during the entire simulation of the model.
+Other requirements scoped with the $\LTLg$ operator (e.g., AT1) are not invariants since the time bound of the operator (e.g., $[0,20]$s) does not force the requirement to hold at every time instant during the simulation (e.g., $50$s).